wisermaclab/wisermaclab.github.io/index.md

 # 🧪 Our Research Group

 Welcome to our lab!
-We explore topics in mmWave sensing, 3D vision, and signal processing.
+We explore topics in mmWave-based sensing, Interactive Perception on Edge Devices, Acoustic Augmented Reality, Human Activity Recognition and Assessment and Data Center Networking and Monitoring.

 ## 🔬 Projects